HakaiInstitute/hakai-erddap/.github/ISSUE_TEMPLATE/new-erddap-dataset-submission.md

 - [ ] ...

 ### Dataset Approuval
-The dataset provider needs to approve the dataset present within the CIOOS Pacific ERDDAP development server prior to make it available in production.
+The dataset provider needs to approve the dataset present within the Hakai ERDDAP development server prior to make it available in production.
 - [ ] Development Dataset approved

 -----